jamesrharwood/thesis/chapters/redesign/methods.md

 ##### Designing the intervention

-I began by describing how each intervention component could be realised (see table #TODO), and contrasted this to the existing system.
+I began by describing how each intervention component could be realised and how this compared to the existing system (see #tab-int-plan).
 In doing these comparisons, I looked at how the EQUATOR website is currently, and I made generalisation about how popular reporting guidelines are disseminated, and the content of their Example and Elaboration documents and checklists.

 Designing was iterative and collaborative.
 I included the same members of EQUATOR UK that had participated in the workshops.
-We met 3 times between November 2022 and January 2023.
+We met 3 times between November 2022 and January 2023 to discuss intervention design.

 We began by deciding which webpages required redesigning, and how webpages should be navigated.
 On the existing website, authors starting on the home page must visit up to 5 webpages to reach the full reporting guidance.
-We redesigned this workflow to reduce this to 2 webpages - the EQUATOR home page, and a reporting guideline page containing the full guidance.
-(See figures #TODO).
+Many authors leave at each step and so few reach the guidance.
+We redesigned this workflow to reduce this journey to 2 webpages - the EQUATOR home page, and a reporting guideline page containing the full guidance.
 These different website layouts are visualised in @fig-sankey-b4 and @fig-sankey-after.

 Workshop participants then sketched ideas for how the home page and guidance pages could be laid out and where intervention components could be placed.
 Once participants had agreed on a layout, I created an alpha version of the new website and invited members to comment on it.
-These were webpages that could be viewed in a browser, but dummy text and images.
+These were webpages that could be viewed in a browser, but used dummy text and images.
 After another round of feedback I refined the alpha version, populated it with real text and images, and participants gave feedback again.
 The new pages can be viewed in @fig-home, @fig-rg-intro, and @fig-discussion, and can be compared with the old pages in @fig-home-b4 and @fig-db-b4.

 My intention was to create guideline pages for a sample of the most frequently accessed guidelines so that the website felt real for pilot participants.
 However, many intervention components involved changing the wording and layout of the guidance itself.
 Editing multiple guidelines was neither feasible not necessary, as we only needed one edited guideline to pilot the new website.